-The accompanying management's discussion and analysis on pages 17 through 22 and the required supplementary information on pages 53 to 57 (collectively the "required supplementary information") are required by accounting principles generally accepted in the United States of America to supplement the Plans' individual financial statements.
-Such information, although not a part of the individual financial statements of the Plans, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the individual financial statements of the Plans in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the individual financial statements, and other knowledge we obtained during our audits of the individual financial statements.
+The accompanying management's discussion and analysis on pages 17 through 22 and the required supplementary information on pages 53 to 57 are required by accounting principles generally accepted in the United States of America to supplement the Plans' basic financial statements.
+Such information, although not a part of the basic financial statements of the Plans, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements of the Plans in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.